DrSnowbird/nginx-reverse-proxy-docker/README.md

 `IMPORTANT!`, you will have to modify the server IP address or domain name. currently, it is using some random IP address.
 Hence, it will not work if you did not modify those server IP address.
 ```
-You need to replace the above "0.0.0.0" with the actual IP address when accessing from remote machines.
+You need to replace the "random IP address" for each '*.conf' file with the actual IP address when accessing from remote machines.

 ```

 # Run
-docker-compose up
+* Note that the 'docker-compose.yml' is for demo only!
+You should modify to your specific configuration!
 ```
+docker-compmose up

 ##  PORTS_LIST="80:80 443:443"
 ## -- Reverse Proxy internal setup: --
 ##       # openkbs/jetty-fileserver